Spark-Liang/NoteBook/LOMA/280/new words.md

 - asset : wealth, ( simply means the money you own )
 - substantial : larger number of
-- affliate / subsidiaries : the company which under other company's management.
+- affliate / subsidiary : the company which under other company's management.
 - prudential : think twicely
 - walfare : the health, happiness, and fortunes of a person or group.